 One thing that we can credit the Apple watch for is that it actually looks nice, but unfortunately, that is is the only thing we can say.

 Research firm, Strategy Analytics, expects Apple Watch will sell over 15 million Apple Watches worldwide in 2015 and taking over half the smartwatch market.
 Last year, combined sales for smartwatch was about 4.6 million units from all vendors.

-It will be interesting to see if Apple even come close to that number as introducing a smartwatch in a crowded market with less features and hefty price tag does not bode well for Apple.
+It will be interesting to see if Apple even comes close to that number as introducing a smartwatch in a crowded market with fewer features and the hefty price tag does not bode well for Apple.
 We know there will always be a fanboy or fangirl who will buy anything Apple, but unlike the smartphone which is actually useful, the smartwatch is not.
 And walking around with a $10,000 timepiece on your wrist might also prove dangerous for your health.